jsabol/kw_warfare/README.md

 * Drag-drop Traits, Experience, Equipment, Ancestry and Unit Type.
   * Dragging and dropping correctly marked features onto unit cards will correctly map it to the correct field (see How-to below)
   * Icons added by you for Ancestry and Unit Type features will be displayed on the unit card.
+  * By adding active effects that increase stat base values (see below) to things like ancestry, experience, etc... you can effectively build units from the ground up
+    * There are several versions of people's unit building formulae online that you can use to populate these values.
 * Drag-drop Commander.
   * Dragging and dropping a PC or NPC actor onto unit cards will correctly map the actor as the commander of the unit
   * Players whose PCs are dropped onto the unit will set that player's permission for the unit to "Owner"